businesspolicy/businesspolicy.github.io/site/bin.md

 what if internal demographic, cultural, gender etc etc diversity is not reflective of the market the company serves? culture is stabilizing ~ how do we bring about change then => structure aka corporate strategy shotgun marriages why firms exist and fit

+where should we compete and how advantage through economies of scale and scope

+four approaches to strategy and strategic management blue ocean, RBV, and five forces are complmentary emergent strategy not a framework - emphasizes balancing planning and learning business model: internal fit, external fit, tradeoff => consistent set of choices

+Create an image of a word cloud.
+Use the following list of words:

+- Business model

+- Trade-off

+- Fit

+- Resource-based view

+- Five forces

+- Blue ocean

+- Emergent strategy

+- Customers' willingness-to-pay

+- Suppliers' opportunity cost

+- Value creation

+- Value capture

+- Business landscape

+- Cost leadership

+- Differentiation

+- Competitive advantage

+- Economies of scale

+- Economies of scope

+- Product market

+- Geographic market

+- Corporate strategy

+- Global strategy

+- Dynamic consistency

+- Imitation

+- Substitution

+- Holdup